docyes/backticker/README.md

 If {interval: number} is passed as an option sets the tick interval rate otherwise defaults to interval from constructor.

 If {immediate: true} is passed as an option will emit a tick event immediately.

+If {params: value} is passed as an option when the tick event is trigggered it will pass the value as a subsequent argument.

 ## immediate()